 We apologize for any inconvenience this necessary infrastructure improvement work may cause.

-For the safety of work crews and residents, please maintain social/physical distancing requirements of at least 2 metres/6 feet.
+For the safety of work crews and residents, please observe social/physical distancing requirements (2 metres of separation).

 View All Notices

 Halifax Water has been approved for approximately $1.23 million dollars in federal/provincial funding to install 425 kW of solar photovoltaic (PV) panels at four of its facilities.